Artist: Rare Vinyl Beatles Album

 Product ID: 29025

 This includes values for all types of music such as: Rock, Jazz, and Disco.
 These are books that combine both 45s and LPs.
 These type of books include all types of music.
-This includes some non-price guide books, such as a guide to record lables, and books of record album covers.
+This includes some non-price guide books, such as a guide to record labels, and books of record album covers.
 Antique albums would be from before the 1950’s.
 78’s is a better example of antique vinyl records.

 The Wind and the Willows – Capitol – SKAO-2956 – 1968